Riemannian Generative Decoder: Conclusions and Future Directions

 The decoder-only framework stores each representation explicitly, yielding memory that grows linearly with dataset size.
-Although Riemannian Adam enables efficient manifold-constrained updates, the per-sample parameterization may be prohibitive for datasets of millions of points.
+This per-sample parameterization may be prohibitive for datasets of millions of points.
 Hybrid schemes --- such as amortized inference or low-rank factorization --- could mitigate this.
-Lastly, our curated hmtDNA dataset invites for further empirical studies, including analyses of geographic distances, migration patterns, or distortion-based metrics of consensus trees.
-We make the data easily available on {\href{https://huggingface.co/datasets/yhsure/riemannian-generative-decoder}{hf.co/datasets/yhsure/riemannian-generative-decoder}}.
+Lastly, our curated hmtDNA dataset invites further empirical studies, including analyses of geographic distances, migration patterns, or distortion-based metrics of the common consensus trees.
+We have prepared the data to be easily available on {\href{https://huggingface.co/datasets/yhsure/riemannian-generative-decoder}{huggingface.co/datasets/yhsure/riemannian-generative-decoder}}.